shruti985/GovtSchemeBot/README.md

 - Add token to n8n Telegram credentials

 ### **Google Sheet**
+- The workflow already points to a Google Sheet that contains all scheme data
+- Users do **not** need to create an Excel or a new Google Sheet again
-- Upload your schemes data to Google Sheets
+- They only need to connect their own Google Sheets credentials in n8n
-- Connect it via n8n Google Sheets node
-- Make sure your workflow reads from the correct sheet
+- Once credentials are added, the workflow will read from the same sheet automatically

 ---